 I mean, my kids are really fine eating the hotdogs plain because they are already a treat, but if they can have ketchup and mustard on them they they are thrilled!

-Why I Need Homemade Ketchup
+Why Make Homemade Ketchup

 Plus, store-bought ketchup often has “natural flavors” added.
 That can be a catch-all for very benign food items like parsley extract, but it can also be code for “MSG-type” substances.
 It's kind of a pain to always be calling companies to ask what their flavors are so I prefer to make my own :).

-On with the ketchup…
+On with the easy homemade ketchup recipe…

-I was on my perpetual hunt for a good easy ketchup recipe when I finally found one that worked pretty well.
+I was on my perpetual hunt for a good easy homemade ketchup recipe when I finally found one that worked pretty well.